SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 ## Conclusion

-With Sales Connection, you have all the tools needed to streamline your sales processes, improve customer management, and enhance overall business efficiency.
+With Caction, you have all the tools needed to streamline your sales processes, improve customer management, and enhance overall business efficiency.
 Follow this guide to set up your system, and leverage our features to optimize your operations.<br>

-Welcome to Sales Connection, and happy selling!<br><br>
+Welcome to Caction, and happy selling!<br><br>

 <!-- [Link Text](https://salesconnection.github.io/Sales-Connection-Support/Start_Up_Guide.html) -->